- Smart roof

-What is a suitable service set for the VILPE roof fan?
+What is a suitable service set for a VILPE roof fan?

-The service set is selected based on the roof fan model.
-The roof fan model can be seen on the cowl’s number plate.
+A service set should be selected based on the roof fan model, which can be seen on the cowl’s number plate.
 For example, the E190/E120 service set is suitable for the VILPE E120 and E190 roof fans.
-Likewise, the service set ECo220 is suitable for the VILPE ECo220 roof fan.
+Likewise, the ECo220 service set is suitable for the VILPE ECo220 roof fan.

 If the number plate has faded or you are unable to find it, the motor type is marked underneath the motor.

 How do I adjust the power of the VILPE radon fan?

 The VILPE ECo 110 FLOW roof fan is controlled by an external control panel.
 It is suitable for applications where separate alarm data is required.
 The rotational speed can also be controlled by the house automation system at a voltage of 0–10 V.

 The VILPE ECo 110 roof fan is controlled by an internal potentiometer regulator, so there is no need for a separate control panel.

 It is important to remember that electrical installations may only be carried out by authorised companies.

 Can I connect the VILPE ECo 110 radon fan or eco-toilet fan to an external control panel installed inside the building?